elfinhost/elfinhost-docs/docs/source/elfinrecryptor.rst

    /eh_upload?session=<session-id>&recryptor=<domain-name-of-recryptor>

-The format of the FormData is introduced in the "FormData for upload" session of ElfinDirectory.md.
+The format of the FormData is introduced in the :ref:`elfindirectory:FormData for upload` section.

 The `recryptor` parameter gives the domain name of the recryptor who run `encryptChunk` for the encrypted files in the immutable directory.